fly-apps/node-demo/README.md

 * Switching packaging managers may result in problems.
 It generally is best to delete the `node_modules` directory before switching.

-* This tool won't (yet!) define volumes or set up litefs, so sqlite databases are ephemeral.

-* Nor does this tool set up Postgres databases for you locally.
-If you wish to try this out, you will need to install postgres, and create a database.
+* This tool does not install or set up Postgres or Mongodb databases for you locally.

 * This tool does not set environment variables or update your `.env` file.